StanfordVL/iGibson/docs/installation.md

     g++ \
     libegl-dev
 ```
 </p>
 </details>
 <details>
-  <summary>Click to expand.
-To use the Nvidia drivers in headless mode, for example in a cluster:</summary>
+  <summary>Click to expand the code to install the dependencies including Nvidia drivers to render on screen for example on a desktop computer:</summary>
 <p>

 ```bash